nomsa25116/NOMNON25116_fto2502_A2_Nomsa_Nongcula_JSL02/README.md

 ## Important Prerequisite

 1. Before starting this challenge, ensure that you have **corrected your JSL01 project (HTML and CSS)** using the solution provided.
 This will help maintain consistency and ensure you build on a solid foundation.
-2. Check the project user stories in your student dashboard, make sure you understand what is required for each feature.
+2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.

 ## Overview